distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 The payoff provides direct exposure to the market’s final pre-resolution estimate of the event spread.
 A trader profits only if the source markets come to price the outcomes farther apart than the entry price; the instrument does not score the unrealised counterfactual.

 An absolute-dollar spread is useful when the contract will be made event-conditional to hedge a fixed quantity of the asset.
-For outcome-independent speculation, `log(price_yes / price_no)` has better invariance: it is unchanged when an unrelated factor multiplies both prices by the same amount, and swapping YES and NO simply reverses its sign.
+The same design could instead settle to `log(price_yes / price_no)` for outcome-independent speculation.
+This is unchanged when an unrelated factor multiplies both prices by the same amount, and swapping YES and NO simply reverses its sign.

 The outcome-independent payoff is useful for pure event-magnitude speculation, relative-value comparisons between events, and separating a view about consequences from a view about probability.
 It is not the appropriate instrument for hedging a loss that occurs only in one outcome; the event-conditional version below is.